robjustice/a3driverutil/README.md

    ```

 ## Convert o65 binary and output as SOS.DRIVER file
 This converts the o65 binary and outputs as a SOS.DRIVER that contains just one driver.
-The program adds a full SOS.DRVIER file header structure, ie 'SOS DRVR' and dummy char set and keyboard map.
-This allows this to be loaded as a secondary driver file with SCP.
+The program adds a full SOS.DRIVER file header structure, ie 'SOS DRVR' and dummy char set and keyboard map.
+This allows the file to be loaded as a secondary driver file with SCP. ie read in a full SOS.DRIVER file with SCP, and then read this one in as a secondary one to add to the other drivers.

    ```
    usage: A3Driverutil.py sos [-h] o65file sosfile